thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Jan 7, 2025
+I've done some work to update to the latest version of pico9918, and submitted a PR for my build parameterization changes.

 ### Update - Dec 31, 2024
 Ok, I am tagging rev 2.1 that contains the MEMDEC fix and has a rework procedure involving an interposer board for the AY-3-8910 clock issue.